PhilipPartsch/test_vale/docs/test_docs/correct_rst_content.rst

    ..

-      Vale shall give me a hint that, there are typos in my liiteral quote inside a literal quote.
+      Vale shall give me a hint that, there are typos in my literal quote inside a literal quote.

 Find typos in block quotes
 --------------------------

-   Vale shall give me a hint that, there are typos in my blocck quote.
+   Vale shall give me a hint that, there are typos in my block quote.

 Find typos in block quotes inside block quotes